I'm a comics nut. I'm not too proud to admit to it. I'm under Marvel's thumb and I know it. I’m not getting that monkey off my back any time soon.

-Throughout my childhood, and in particular in the early 90s, I read Marvel comics' Marvel UK imprint - with some fairly high level of fanaticism.
-When the imprint took off I was amazingly happy that, finally, somebody was going to write some books set, or at least directly associated with, my homeland.
-And in a format which would be taken seriously.
+Throughout my childhood, and in particular in the early 90s, I read Marvel comics' Marvel UK imprint ardently.
+When the imprint took off I was amazingly happy that, finally, somebody was going to write some books set in (or at least directly associated with) the Britain that I lived in, day to day.
+To represent a more realistic take on this country, as opposed to the stereotypes and caricatures of Britain that we so frequently saw in US market comics.

-Sure, up to this point we had had some noble attempts - notably Alan Moore and Jamie Delano's Captain Britain runs, and Chris Claremont and Alan Davis Excalibur, but this was going to be a mass explosion of ongoing British characters.
-Death's Head, Dark Angel, Motormouth & Killpower, I loved this stuff!
-Marvel UK EiC Paul Neary had brought together a number of prominent Comic Book talents, who survive in the US market today.
+Sure, up to this point we had had some noble attempts - notably Alan Moore and Jamie Delano's Captain Britain runs, and Chris Claremont and Alan Davis Excalibur - but this was going to be a mass explosion of ongoing British characters.
+Death's Head, Dark Angel, Motormouth & Killpower - from early impressions I loved this stuff!
+Marvel UK EiC Paul Neary had brought together a pool of sound Comic Book talents, many of whom remain in the US market today.
 Writers like Dan Abnett, Artists like Salvador Larocca, Jimmy Cheung, and Carlos Pacheco...

-It's a great shame, as from reading the concepts, and seeing the brief glimpses of cancelled projects in the years since then, what Marvel UK were trying to do was about 5 or 6 years ahead of its time.
-Some of the approaches tabled there, have since been tried by Marvel in the United States.
-But only much ore recently.
+It's a great shame, as from reading some of the concepts and seeing the brief glimpses of cancelled projects in the years since then?
+What Marvel UK were trying to do was arguably a few years ahead of its time.
+More in-step with DC’s Vertigo imprint than the rest of Marvel’s line.
+Genuinely interesting stuff.

 A fine example of that is artist Mark Harrison.

 Harrison did a lot of the cover work for Marvel UK's Overkill anthology.
-He works in primarily in oils, and he's pretty bloody good at it.
+He works primarily in oils, and he's also really bloody good at it.

 I came across this a while back:

 This is a link to the Loose Cannons limited series that Harrison was illustrating for Marvel UK at the time of its demise.
-I remember it because it was very heavily advertised in other Marvel UK titles at the time.
-And it was a bold example of what Marvel UK's new approach was trying to achieve.
-A four issue series which was entirely painted rather than inked, on canvas.
+I remember it because it was heavily advertised in other Marvel UK titles at the time.
+It was also a bold example of some of what Marvel UK's new approach was trying to achieve.
+A four issue series which was entirely painted rather than inked.
 It was something special, and I had planned to grab it when it was released.

 Sadly, it never was.

-When you look at what Marvel US have done recently, with projects such as last year's Garth Ennis penned Ghost Rider limited series, the concept of producing books painted on canvas is now one that they are more willing to embrace, but back then they weren't willing to take the gamble.
-No loss to Harrison.
-On the back of that big advertising push 2000 AD were more than happy to give him work, and his revamp of Durham Red became very highly rated.
+When you look at what Marvel US have done recently, with projects such as last year's Garth Ennis penned Ghost Rider limited series, the concept of producing books painted in oils is now one that they are more willing to embrace, but back then?
+It seems that they weren't willing to take the gamble.
+Absolutely not the end for Harrison, thankfully.
+2000 AD were more than happy to give him more work, and his revamp of Durham Red were very highly rated.

-Harrison later tried to persuade 2000 AD to print this book, with him finishing the material from the final issue, but with so many Marvel owned characters involved this wasn't possible.
-But he's posted it up online, and it's well worth a look.
-Any fans of Marvel UK's characters will want to take a look at this.
-Admittedly it's largely a spin-off from their Warheads series, but features a large number of characters from other books, rendered in oils in a way you wont have seen before.
+Harrison later tried to persuade 2000 AD to print Loose Cannons, with him finishing the material from the final issue, but with so many Marvel owned characters involved?
+This didn’t happen.
+Thankfully for the rest of us he's posted it up online, and any fans of Marvel UK's characters will want to take a look at this.
+Admittedly it's largely a spin-off from their Warheads series, but features a large number of characters from other books, rendered in oils in a way you wont have seen them before.
 Especially Death's Head.

 Just think of what could/should have been...